bmannakee/caller_paper/paper.md

         --out $out_path/$chr.txt \
         --coverage_file $out_path/$chr.cov
 ```
-- Variants identified by MuTect are labelled as to whether they pass all MuTect filters, pass all filters **other** than the evidence threshold `tlod_f_star`, or fail to pass any filter other than `tlod_f_star`
+- Variants identified by MuTect are labelled as to whether they pass all MuTect filters, pass all filters *other* than the evidence threshold `tlod_f_star`, or fail to pass any filter other than `tlod_f_star`.
+Variants that pass all filters or fail only `tlod_f_star` are then passed to {method} for prior estimation and rescoring.

 # Figures